A-Ahmed100216/Engineering_74_business_week/day2.md

 ## Best Practices for Remote Working
-* Set up a dedicated workspace - quiet, free from distractions
+* Set up a dedicated workspace - quiet, free from distractions;
-* Dress appropriately
+* Dress appropriately;
-* Ensure a good internet connection
+* Ensure a good internet connection;
-* Do not eat
+* Do not eat;
-* Keep your webcame on
+* Keep your webcam on.

 # Communication